This indicator calculates Volume Profile for a given range and shows it as a histogram consisting of 100 horizontal bars.

 - sometimes you may see a "study in error state" error when attempting to set it back to close.
 Remove indicator/Reload chart and start from scratch

-- may not finish to redraw and freeze in an ugly shape after an UI parameter change when max_vol_sli_src is assigned a max_vol value.
+- volume profile may not finish to redraw and freeze in an ugly shape after an UI parameter change when max_vol_sli_src is assigned a max_vol value.
 Assign it to close - VP should redraw properly, but it may not clear the assigned max_vol value

 - you can't seem to be able to assign a proper auto max_vol value to the 3rd slave instance